a4ryan/Book-E-Shell/README.md

 # Book-E-Shell
-A website to Sell and Purchase books made with Python language using MS SQL, mongo DB, and Django.
+A website to Sell and Purchase books made with React JS, .NET language, MS SQL, mongo DB, and Django.